Cinnamon Roll Scones

 Instructions

-- In stand mixer combine flour, white sugar, 1 tsp. of cinnamon, salt, and baking powder.
+- Combine flour, white sugar, 1 tsp. of cinnamon, salt, and baking powder.

-- Add the 2/3 cup of softened butter and mix until dough is fine crumbs.
+- Add the 2/3 cup of softened butter and cut into the flour mixture until evenly distributed.

-- Using the paddle attached, slowly add whipping cream and stir until combined.
+- Slowly add the whipping cream and stir until combined.
 Don't overmix.

-- Remove the dough from mixing bowl and knead a few times on a floured surface, shaping into a large ball.
+- Remove the dough from the mixing bowl, knead a few times on a floured surface, and then shape it into a large ball.

 - Roll each half into a 10-inch circle.

-- Sprinkle the 1/2 cup of brown sugar, 1/2 tsp. cinnamon and raisins (optional) evenly over butter.
+- Sprinkle the 1/2 cup of brown sugar, 1/2 tsp. cinnamon, and raisins (optional) evenly over the butter.

 - Set the other dough circle on top.

-- Seal dough around the edges as shown in photo.
+- Seal the dough around the edges as shown in the photo.

-- Place triangles on parchment paper tucking in corners a bit to help keep its shape.
+- Place triangles on parchment paper, tucking in the corners slightly to help keep their shape.

-- Bake for 15-20 minutes or until starting to lightly brown on top and sides.
+- Bake for 15-20 minutes or until lightly browned on top and sides.

-- While scones are cooling combine powdered sugar, remaining 3 tbsps. of butter and enough cream or milk to make the frosting pourable.
+- While the scones are baking, combine the remaining 3 tbsps. of butter, powdered sugar, and enough milk or cream to make an icing.
+Thicker icing stays on the scones better.

-- While scones are still warm spread icing on top.
+- While the scones are still warm, pour the icing on top.

 Have a cozy day!